Matchings in Matroids over Abelian Groups, III: Main Results

 for some explicit function $c(k,t)$.
 Further work in this direction appears promising. \item For a paving matroid $N$, one may obtain the uniform matroid $U_{n,m}$ by successively relaxing its stressed hyperplanes, forming a hierarchy of relaxations

 Assuming the conditions of Theorem \ref{Asy paving}, what is the minimal number of steps in this hierarchy needed to guarantee that $M$ can be matched to some consecutive relaxations of $N$?
-Clearly this process will be terminated as in the worst case scenario $M$ will be eventually matched to $U_{n,m}$ Is a single relaxation always sufficient, or can certain pairs $(M,N)$ require multiple relaxations within the hierarchy? \end{enumerate}
+Clearly, this process must terminate, since in the worst-case scenario \(M\) is eventually matched to \(U_{n,m}\).
+Is a single relaxation always sufficient, or can certain pairs $(M,N)$ require multiple relaxations within the hierarchy? \end{enumerate}

-\textbf{Data sharing:} Data sharing is not applicable to this article as no datasets were generated or analyzed.\\ \textbf{Conflict of interest:} To our best knowledge, no conflict of interests, whether of financial or personal nature, has influenced the work presented in this article.
+Data sharing.
+Data sharing is not applicable to this article as no datasets were generated or analyzed.
+Conflict of interest.
+To the best of our knowledge, no conflict of interest, whether of a financial or personal nature, has influenced the work presented in this article.